-In South Asia, the experiments of mass democracy are combined with a situation of mass poverty.
-These experiences can be crucial to answer two of the most complex questions of our times: first, is a certain degree of material prosperity a precondition to the growth and endurance of democracy?
-Second, is democracy a reliable instrument for achieving freedom of want?
+In South Asia the experiments of mass democracy are combined with a situation of mass poverty.
+These experiences provide the answer two complex questions: first, is a certain degree of material prosperity a precondition to the growth and endurance of democracy?
+Second, is democracy a reliable instrument for achieving freedom from want?